mahmud97/DailyStudy-CodingProblem/DailyStudy.md

 # Generics:
--Generics introduced in C# 2.0.
+- Generics introduced in C# 2.0.
 It allows you to define a class with placeholders for the type of its fields, methods, parameters, etc. Generics replace these placeholders with some specific type at compile time.

 - Advantages of Generics